 “I want to stay close to here,” Kovar said.
 “I like to be close to where I work, so this is going to work out perfect for me.”

 Monetary donations can be sent in online, and furniture can be dropped off at Saint Vincent de Paul’s facility on Edwin C. Moses Boulevard in Dayton, Cronmiller said.

 Miami Valley CAP is working to set up furniture wish-lists on its website as well as a sign-up form for volunteers to help deliver those items, she added.

-For more information on how to receive assistance from Miami Valley CAP, e-mail email@example.com or click here.Grab the FREE WDTN News App for iPhone or Android.
+For more information on how to receive assistance from Miami Valley CAP, e-mail firstname.lastname@example.org or click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.